-Dean's Lecture Series Keynote Address will be provided by Dr. Arielle Selya, Assistant Professor, Masters of Public Health program.
-The title of her address is "Smoking and Nicotine Addiction among Adolescents: New Methodological Approaches."
+Dean's Lecture Series Keynote Address for 2015 was provided by Dr. Arielle Selya, Assistant Professor, Masters of Public Health program.
+The title of her address was "Smoking and Nicotine Addiction among Adolescents: New Methodological Approaches."

 “The Music Department faculty strongly recommended that I participate in the Scholarly Forum in order to examine the subject that I love equally from educational and scholarly perspectives.
 At the same time, the Forum will help train me to communicate my subject with others in a way that they can easily comprehend.
 I find that talking about the theory and practice of choral versus operatic singing experiences in everyday language is not always easy.

 Earning my advanced degree at UND has afforded me special opportunities such as the appointment to sing the soprano solo in Mendelssohn's Elijah in April, and to help lead music and conduct the children's choir at St. Thomas Aquinas Newman Center.”

 -- Angela Schmaltz, MM (2016), emphasis on voice performance and pedagogy

 “I feel very lucky to be part of a graduate program where I have access to top faculty and researchers.
 I study the prevalence and geographic distribution of amphibian disease and parasites in North Dakota amphibians.
 I have the opportunity to understand what environmental and host factors correlate with disease and parasite occurrence.

 I’m excited to participate in UND’s Scholarly Forum because it will challenge me to explain my research to faculty and students who may know nothing about the subject.
 And, because we are all so isolated in our fields of study, the Forum is a great way for us to share our work with students in other departments.”